Origin of yield stress and mechanical plasticity in model biological tissues: Introduction

 In this work, we investigate tissue mechanical plasticity using the Voronoi-based Vertex model under quasi-static shear.
-Our results demonstrate that the solid-fluid transition point—also referred to as the jamming-unjamming transition in recent literature—does not occur at a singular point but varies depending on the degree of shear deformation the tissue undergoes.
+Our results demonstrate that the solid-fluid transition point—also referred to as the jamming-unjamming transition in recent literature ~\cite{bi_nphys_2015,Bi_PRX_2016,irradiation_jamming}—does not occur at a singular point but varies depending on the degree of shear deformation the tissue undergoes.
 Furthermore, challenging traditional definitions, we discover states where tissues possess yield-stress properties but lack a conventional shear modulus.
-These states exist in a solid-fluid coexistence phase near the jamming-unjamming transition, which we explore through a modified version of the Soft Glassy Rheology (SGR) model to elucidate the origins of these complex states.
-Our research not only clarifies how tissue manages large deformations through multicellular rearrangements akin to avalanches observed in non-living materials but also connects these phenomena to the tissue-level mechanical responses discussed earlier.
-These “tissue avalanches” are driven by stress redistribution and the spatial distribution of vulnerable spots, elements that echo the earlier discussions on mechanical responses and rheological properties.
-By quantifying the spatial and temporal correlations within these rearrangements, we advance the field’s understanding and propose a novel methodological framework capable of predicting collective rearrangements and inferring tissue stress from static snapshots of tissue configuration.
+These states exist in a solid-fluid coexistence phase near the jamming-unjamming transition, which we explore through a modified version of the Soft Glassy Rheology model to elucidate the origins of these complex states. {The coexistence of fluid and solid phases suggests that even traditionally fluid-like tissues can accumulate stress in response to deformation, highlighting the need for a parameter-free, model-independent tissue stress inference method.
+Here, we propose a easily implementable metric to estimate tissue stress from static snapshots of tissue configuration without requiring any prior knowledge of the system.} Additionally, our research not only clarifies how tissue manages large deformations through multicellular rearrangements akin to avalanches observed in non-living materials but also connects these phenomena to the tissue-level mechanical responses discussed earlier.
+These “tissue avalanches” are driven by stress redistribution and the spatial distribution of {soft} spots ~\cite{falk2011deformation,Manning_Liu_2011,Patinet_Falk_2016,yang2024multicell}, elements that echo the earlier discussions on mechanical responses and rheological properties.
+By quantifying the spatiotemporal correlations within these rearrangements, we propose a new methodological framework capable of predicting collective rearrangements.